See what changes were made for each project, when and by whom. This lets you identify if a project's details are up to date.

 To access the Change Log, you need to have the Access Change Log right.

-You can open the Change Log for projects either in the Portfolio Designer or in a project's details.
 Click the round blue button in the top right to hide or show the Change Log.

 How the Change Log Works